-Welcome to Chips Off the Old Block, a blog for family members–known and as yet unknown–who might at some point in their lives find the information herein of value.
-This blog is also a way to permanently preserve precious family information that could easily get lost, destroyed, or forgotten.
+Welcome to Chips Off the Old Block, a blog for family members—known and as yet unknown—who, I hope, will find this blog worth the reading.
+This is my attempt to permanently preserve precious family information that could easily get lost, destroyed, or forgotten.

-If anyone reading this blog finds information relevant for their research or feels that we are in some way related, please feel free to get in touch via chipsoff at gmail dot com.
-It’s always interesting to make these acquaintances, compare notes, etc. Likewise, if anyone has anything to contribute or correct, please contact me.
+Please feel free to get in touch via chipsoff at gmail dot com.
+It’s always interesting to make acquaintances, compare notes and trees, etc. Likewise, if anyone has anything to contribute or correct, please contact me.
 Accuracy is of paramount importance.
 I’d like to do as much honor as I can to the lives of those who came before us.
 If we don’t remember them, who will?